raymondberg/CodingWorkshops/problems/webdev/flask_trackcoder/README.md

 hashtags is an easy way.

 Provide a way to aggregate the hashtags that has been used in the tasks and show the count next to each of them.
-Clicking on a particlar hashtag should show only the tasks that have that hashtag.
+Clicking on a particular hashtag should show only the tasks that have that hashtag.

 # Feedback

 Thanks for attending this project night.
-We put in a lot of effor to make this useful for you.
+We put in a lot of effort to make this useful for you.
 However, we can not make it better, unless we hear back from you on what you want and collect data to make changes.
 Please take a few moments to fill in the small form below and help us improve it.